eckebusch/check_hdsentinel/README.md

 - it's not final
 - WARN/CRIT states are calculated on the host depending on the tresholds in the script
 - tresholds can be adjusted if needed
+- compatible with checkmk 2.0+ (you can switch to v1.6+ mode by uncommenting the output line and uncommenting the secod output line below - but the resulting service name will consist of the disk number only because whitespaces are not allowed in v1.6)